Charlotte metro

 - Matthews and Indian Trail (Union County): newer master-planned subdivisions with rapid suburban growth.
 Common job: full impact and high-wind-rated upgrade.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Charlotte homeowners
+How we connect Charlotte homeowners

 Network contractors in the Charlotte metro carry North Carolina general contractor licensing where applicable for NC-side work, South Carolina Residential Builder licensing for SC-side work, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated severe-storm work we additionally prefer Haag-certified inspectors.